epics-modules/quadEM/README.md

     The device provides 2 readings per diode at up to 813 Hz.
 This device appears to no longer be in use on any APS beamlines, so the support is now deprecated and will be removed in a future release.
+  * The PCR4 picoammeter from [SenSiC](https://www.sensic.ch/products/electronic-readout).
+    This device communicates using TCP/IP over 1 Gbit/s Ethernet.
+    It provides 4-channel current measurements at up to 53,000 Hz.

 Additional information: